 - The Registrar’s Office will manually register One-Year, Two-Year, Blended Learning Miami MBA, MSBA, MSF, MSAEL, and MSEL students into assigned core courses.

 - Students who receive a prerequisite waiver must request the prerequisite override through Workday Student.
-Instructions can be found here for undergraduate students or here for graduate students.
+Instructions can be found here.

 - Waitlists are maintained in Workday Student.
 Instructions can be found here.